reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/payments.md

 - 1000 gold ($20)
 - 2500 gold ($50)

+## Design your purchase experience

+You’ll need to clearly identify paid products or services.
+Here are some best practices to follow:

+- Use a short name, description, and image for each product.
+- Don’t overwhelm users with too many items.
+- Try to keep purchases in a consistent location or use a consistent visual pattern.
+- Only use the gold icon to indicate purchases for Reddit gold.

 ### Add an image

 Product images need to meet the following requirements: